-Figure 9: Saturation threshold for nondestructive sampling and extrapolation of detector signal for high flux levels.
-For pixels with high flux (red) only readout values below SATLEVEL (orange rectangles) are taken into account in the calculation of the slope and values written in the FITS files are extrapolated to the full DIT (SIG2).
+Figure 9: Extrapolation threshold for nondestructive sampling and extrapolation of detector signal for high flux levels.
+For pixels with high flux (red) only readout values below EXTLEVEL (orange rectangles) are taken into account in the calculation of the slope and values written in the FITS files are extrapolated to the full DIT (SIG2).
 For low flux pixels (blue) all nondestructive readouts are used (light blue rectangles).
-Figure courtesy of Finger at al. (2008).
+Modified figure coming from Finger at al. (2008).